-Basking Ridge is a decidedly white-collar town, with fully 95.30% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Basking Ridge is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Basking Ridge who work in management occupations (21.96%), sales jobs (13.21%), and business and financial occupations (11.78%).
+Basking Ridge is a decidedly white-collar town, with fully 94.60% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Basking Ridge is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Basking Ridge who work in management occupations (21.08%), sales jobs (13.10%), and business and financial occupations (12.40%).

 Also of interest is that Basking Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.98% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Although the majority of commuting trips in the town are by private automobile, Basking Ridge is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Basking Ridge area by reducing both traffic and air pollution.